stabilityprotocol/mcp/README.md

 ## Security Notes

-- ⚠️ **Private keys are stored in memory** - Use secure storage in production
 - ⚠️ **API keys should be kept secure** - Never commit them to version control
 - ⚠️ **Transaction validation** - Always verify transaction details before signing